Organic fiducial inference: Examples with restricted parameter spaces

-Clearly the same type of reasoning can be applied to many other problems of inference over restricted parameter spaces that are similar to the problem that has just been discussed.
+It is clear that the same type of reasoning can be applied to justify a similar conclusion being reached about the relative external strengths of fiducial distribution functions that can be constructed over restricted parameter spaces in many other problems of inference that are similar to the problem that has just been examined.